Need to get the family out in the fresh air? Here are 8 great tips for walking with kids.

-Jen & Sim Benson are award-winning outdoor adventure writers and photographers.
+Jen and Sim Benson are award-winning outdoor adventure writers and photographers.
 Their books include 100 Great Walks with Kids, Short Runs in Beautiful Places, The Adventurer’s Guide to Britain, and Wild Running.
 Find out more at jenandsimbenson.co.uk @jenandsim.

 For many of us who enjoy the great outdoors, the past year has been a lesson in the art of appreciation.
 Appreciation for the adventures to be found on our doorsteps, and also for those that lie further afield, currently still tantalisingly out of reach.